jina-ai/langchain-serve/README.md

 - Should accept only one argument `token`.
 - Should return `True` if the request is authorized, otherwise it should return `False`.
-- Expects Bearar token in the `Authorization` header of the request.
+- Expects Bearer token in the `Authorization` header of the request.
 - Sample HTTP request with `curl`:
   ```bash
   curl -X 'POST' 'http://localhost:8080/ask' -H 'Authorization: Bearer mysecrettoken' -d '{ "question": "...", "envs": {} }'